You're tuned to the most listened to radio talk show in America, Rush Limbaugh.

 Get this now.

-Sports Ill Sports Illustrated did a profile of Russell Wilson's friends.
+I didn't see it, but this past August, Sports Illustrated did a profile of Russell Wilson's friends.

 And they're all white.

-This past August, S.I.'s Greg Bishop profiled Wilson's entourage, all of whom are white guys.
+This past August, SI's Greg Bishop profiled Wilson's entourage, all of whom are white guys.

 Wilson appears in too many commercials to count.

-Announcers always talk about his hard work and devotion to the Game.
+Announcers always talk about his hard work and devotion to the game.

 So they're clearly setting this up.

-And I just I want to point out again that all of this is being said and discussed and analyzed by a bunch of people on the left, folks.
+And I just want to point out again that all of this is being said and discussed and analyzed by a bunch of people on the left, folks.

 It's not a bunch of conservatives that run around saying he's not black enough.